 As the wealth management industry develops, relevant PRC authorities may adopt new rules and regulations to allow more entities to conduct wealth management business.
 For example, in late 2012 and early 2013, relevant PRC supervisory authorities adopted a series of rules and regulations, which provided new ways for securities companies, mutual fund management companies and insurance asset management companies to engage in asset management business.
-As a result, we may have more extensive product choices provided by securities companies, mutual fund management companies and insurance asset management companies.
+As a result, we may have more extensive product choices provided by securities companies, mutual fund management companies.